ChrisMaherLab/INTEGRATE-CIRC/README.md

 ```
 By default, all outputs are placed in the current working directory.

 If mapped and unmapped RNA reads are in the same file, simply provide that same file twice.
-Both DNA files are optional. ```Integrate-circ fusion -h``` can be run for a more complete description of parameters, which are also described below.
+Both DNA files are optional. ```Integrate-Circ fusion -h``` can be run for a more complete description of parameters, which are also described below.

 ## Output
 The INTEGRATE-circ fusion command outputs the following files: